 Similar anti-discrimination protection came into force in Northern Cyprus in 2014, although gay life continues to be discreet with very few openly gay venues.

 There are some great hotel choices throughout the island, more so in Limassol, Larnaca and Paphos.
-For a list of the latest hotel deals in Cyprus, visit the Cyprus Hotels page.
+Check out the latest hotel discounts in Cyprus on the Cyprus Hotels page.

 Cyprus is a member of Schengen but has not yet fully implemented it.
 For citizens of EU and EFTA (Iceland, Liechtenstein, Norway) and Switzerland, an approved ID card (or passport) can be used to enter.
 Others will generally need a passport for entry.

 International travellers are expected to go through regular immigration, except those travelling from an EU country.
 If Cyprus normally requires a visa for your nationality, then this may be waived if you already have a valid Schengen visa.

 Between May and October, you can swim and sunbathe on one of Cyprus’ gay beaches.

 The easiest to get to is at Pissouri, on the west of the island, halfway on the road between Paphos and Limassol.
 You can reach it by driving to Columbia Pissouri Hotel carpark and then walking down on the path to the left.

 The best known gay beach is in the south of the island, at White Rocks (Aspra Vrahia) at Governor’s Beach, between Limassol and Larnaca.
 Drive out of Limassol for twenty minutes until you reach Governor’s Beach.
 Drive through the carpark and go to the right.
 This is where the gay section is situated.

 The final, smaller beach, Kermia, is by Ayia Napa, in the east of the island by Hotel Kermia Beach, and is almost exclusively gay.